 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Graduates who successfully complete the ACEND-accredited Dietetic Internship program at Iowa State University are eligible to apply to take the CDR credentialing exam to become an RDN.
-Department of Food Science and Human Nutrition at Iowa State University is excited about a new graduate degree program to train future RDNs coming in Fall 2021.
-Learn more about it here.
+Graduates who successfully complete the ACEND-accredited MPP program at Iowa State University are eligible to apply to take the CDR credentialing exam to become an RDN.
+MPP graduates upon successfully passing the CDR credentialing exam to become an RDN, are eligible to apply for state licensure or certification to practice.
+It is ACEND’s considered opinion that the MPP program is designed to and does meet all state dietetics licensure and certification laws.
+Details on state licensure requirements can be found on the CDR’s website.

-For more information about educational pathways to become a RDN at Iowa State University click here.
+Learn more about the educational pathways to become an RDN at Iowa State University.

-The Iowa State University Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®)
+The Iowa State University MPP (RD2B track) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®)

 120 South Riverside Plaza, Suite 2190,